formigone/full-stack-coding-exercise/README.md

             * User is returned to the list of site flags which now reflects new/updated data

 ## What We Are Looking For
 We will be examining your Git repository prior to your interview.
+We will be looking at code quality, cleaniless, organization as well as how you implement the packaging of the application.
+Please do not use an automated app creator.

+We will ask for you to demonstrate the functionality during the interview.

 Please include the version of Node and MongoDB that you used in your pull request.
-Additionally, we will ask for you to demonstrate the functionality during the interview.

 ## Technical Details